 - Butterfly the leg of lamb and season with salt and pepper.
 Spread the spinach evenly over the lamb and tie with butcher’s twine.
 Tuck 2 rosemary springs into the twine.

 - In a roasting tray spread the sliced onions in an even layer.
 Season and place the lamb on top.
-Place in the preheated oven calculating cooking time based on 30 minutes per pound plus 30 minutes.
-But make sure that you have a thermometer to ensure perfect results.
+Place in the preheated oven and cook until it reaches your desired temperature.

-- Once the lamb is cooked leave to rest for at least 15 minutes before carving.
+- Once the lamb is cooked, leave to rest for at least 15 minutes before carving (or until the internal temperature starts to drop).

 For the potatoes